Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation: RELATED WORK

+Bounding boxes are widely used in vision-based grasping for localization, pose estimation, and grasp planning \cite{tan2024manibox}, providing spatial cues for downstream tasks---e.g., keypoint sampling in Im2Flow2Act \cite{xu2024flow} and a low-dimensional state in ManiBox \cite{tan2024manibox}---and, recently, high-level reasoning, serving as reasoning tokens to ground language in ECOT \cite{zawalski2024robotic} and enforcing compositional constraints in energy-based rearrangement \cite{gkanatsios2023energy}.
+A related line injects richer 3D representations into diffusion policies, e.g., point clouds in DP3 \cite{ze2024dp3} and category-level semantic fields in GenDP \cite{wang2024gendp}, but these need dense 3D sensing and per-category fields with high overhead.
+In contrast, we use 2D bounding boxes as scalable, annotation-efficient visual instructions and study the empirical scaling trend between bounding-box object diversity and policy generalization.

-Most methods use YOLO or its variants\cite{park2020single} for bounding box prediction, while others design networks\cite{zhang2019multi} like ResNet-101 with RPN for ROI generation and detection.
-However, acquiring labeled data is very time-consuming.
-Consequently, some methods\cite{xu2024flow}\cite{tan2024manibox} have begun to employ zero-shot semantic detection models like Grounding DINO.
-However, these approaches tend to perform poorly in open-ended environments and exhibit lower detection accuracy for objects described with rich adjectives.
-In this paper, we propose a novel data acquisition and annotation method, which enhances efficiency while maintaining accuracy.
+Most methods predict bounding boxes with YOLO variants \cite{park2020single} or custom networks \cite{zhang2019multi} such as ResNet-101 with an RPN, but labeling data is time-consuming.
+Some methods \cite{tan2024manibox} therefore adopt zero-shot detectors like Grounding DINO, which nonetheless perform poorly in open-ended environments and on objects described with rich adjectives.
+We instead propose a data acquisition and annotation method that improves efficiency while maintaining accuracy.